wacncontent/CustomizeTool/output/articles/sql-database/sql-database-connect-query-ssms.md

 The most common reason for connection failures are mistakes in the server name, user name, or password, as well as the server not allowing connections for security reasons.
 Make sure that the firewall settings of the server allow connections from your local computer's IP address and the IP address that the SSMS client uses.
 Sometimes they're different.

 If the connection fails because of a firewall rule, the IP address is reported in the error message.
 Add this IP address to the server firewall rule.
-For more information, see [How to: Configure Firewall Settings (Azure SQL Database)](sql-database-configure-firewall-settings.md).
+For more information, see [How to: Configure Firewall Settings (Azure SQL Database)](/documentation/articles/sql-database-configure-firewall-settings).

 ## Run sample queries

 After you connect, you can run a sample query.
-If you didn't create the database using the AdventureWorks sample in [Getting Started with Microsoft Azure SQL Database](sql-database-get-started.md), this query won't work.
+If you didn't create the database using the AdventureWorks sample in [Getting Started with Windows Azure SQL Database](/documentation/articles/sql-database-get-started), this query won't work.
 Skip straight to Next Steps to learn more.

 1. In **Object Explorer**, navigate to the **AdventureWorks** database.
 2. Right-click the database and then select **New Query**.